 Polar Night is the time between 21 November and 21 January where we don’t get any sunlight in Tromsø.
 But fear not, that doesn’t mean that these 8 weeks are completely dark.

 During polar night, we get 3 hours of twilight each day which means that between 10am and 1pm, it’s as bright outside as on a gloomy and rainy autumn day.
 If the skies are clear though, you can experience pink or orange skies shortly before twilight disappears again for the day and this time is just magical.

 Plus, the Northern Lights will appear in the evening so total darkness is not existent!

 As for the Midnight Sun, that is the period between 21 May and 21 July where the sun doesn’t set at all.
 Whoever named that period Midnight Sun however seems to have forgotten about the Arctic weather.
 What this really means is that we have 24 hours of daylight.

 Yes, if the skies are clear you can see the sun at midnight – hence the name.
 But don’t come here with the expectation of doing so as summer in Tromsø is mostly very grey and rainy.

 10.)
 HOW EXPENSIVE IS IT REALLY TO VISIT NORWAY?

 I’m not going to lie – Norway is as expensive as people have told you.
 However there are ways to visit on a budget!

-Instead of going by plane around Norway, which can be quite expensive as there’s only 2 airlines (SAS and Norwegian – trust me, you don’t want to go with Widerøe), you could take the train or bus.
+Instead of going by plane around Norway, which can be quite expensive as there’s only 2 major airlines (SAS and Norwegian – Widerøe is a domestic one which usually comes with plenty of stopovers and a hefty price), you could take the train or bus.